Code-Institute-Submissions/InteractiveFrontEndMilestone/README.md

 * Rearranging of waypoints.
 * Conversion of weather values such as temperature and wind speed.
 * Automatic route/weather update when searching locations.
+* Updated visuals for date-time picker on smaller devices.

 ## Technologies
 ---